-- Use of sign-up sheets to encourage leadership roles among staff for liturgies/celebrations (reminders, encouragement and support provided) - Classroom sign-up sheet for service projects (reminders, encouragement and support provided) - Establish student faith leadership team and ensure their attendance at Student Faith Leadership workshops (6 per year) - Student Faith Leaders and Teacher Religion Representative
+- Use of sign-up sheets to encourage leadership roles among staff for liturgies/celebrations (reminders, encouragement and support provided).
+Frequent reminders that Priests are available to visit classrooms. - Classroom sign-up sheet for service projects (reminders, encouragement and support provided) - Establish student faith leadership team and ensure their attendance at Student Faith Leadership workshops - Student Faith Leaders and Teacher Religion Representative - Include "Saint of the Month" in Announcement Slides for teachers to share with students